Last Updated: October 14th

 Has there ever been a sitcom as downright clever as Community?
 Aside from the gas leak year, Community was quicker than nearly every other comedy out there, with jokes flying fast but also taking seasons to reach a punchline.
 After getting caught with a phony degree, former lawyer Jeff Winger (Joel McHale) heads to Greendale Community College to get a legitimate degree.
 There he gets into increasingly hilarious hijinks with his Spanish study group.
 Between paintball wars, zombie outbreaks, and the increasingly ridiculous presence of Senor Chang (Ken Jeong), Community is never, ever boring.
 Quit living in the darkest timeline and get to watching.

 There’s no denying that the protagonists of It’s Always Sunny in Philadelphia are amoral psychopaths.
 (Looking at you especially, Dennis.)
 But there are few shows out there that will elicit the same belly laughs.
 As these raging narcissists hang around Paddy’s Irish Pub, you will be struck by the lack of self-awareness while at the same time hoping things never change.
 Glenn Howerton and Charlie Day shine especially bright, sucking into a vortex of kitten mittens and Nightman.
 Whether or not you believe in a higher power, you will thank your gods that you are better adjusted than these assholes.
-Still, even after 10 seasons, we wouldn’t have them any other way.
+What might be even more miraculous than so thoroughly enjoying a show about such sh*tty human beings though is how the series manages to continue to operate at such a high level, 14 seasons later.

 1 season, 14 episodes | IMDb: 9/10